less-famous-ITer/less-famous-ITer/README.md

 I am a junior student at Nanjing University of Posts and Telecommunications

-My technology stack is mainly the front end

-Welcome to WeChat for discussion
+My technology stack is mainly the front end, and welcome to WeChat for discussion

 ---